| |

 4- Don’t rely on someone to input your information correctly into the system.

-5- When the technician does come to install the internet, sign up on the company’s website or app while they are there.
+5- When the technician does come to install the internet, create an account on the company’s website or app while they are there.

 If you have problems signing up on the internet company’s website, the technician is there to help you or at least can reach a real person to help you.
 If the system has your name or email incorrect (happened twice to us), it’s nice to have someone there who can reach the company to check the info for you.

 You have a choice of different internet speeds at different prices.
 Let’s say you had 50Mbps in the States.
-You can get there here, but if you do a speed test you might notice that you are only getting 20-30 Mbps on average.
+You can get that here, but if you do a speed test you might notice that you are only getting 20-30 Mbps on average.
 It’s rare you will get the total number of Mbps you paid for.
-If you need to use a VPN for business security or sports streaming, this will also lower your mbps significantly.
-If you need to work online, we recommend doubling your megas for the higher cost to make sure you get enough bandwidth.
+If you need to use a VPN for business security or stream sports, this will also lower your mbps significantly.
+If you are working remotely with frequent video conferencing, we recommend doubling your megas for the higher cost to make sure you get enough bandwidth.
 The extra cost will be worth it.
-We pay $45 USD for internet per month.
+We pay $52 USD for 200 mbps per month.

 Tip: We use NordVPN for sports streaming.
 It has worked with 70 mbps or higher.
 Get NordVPN here!